cliss/camel/README.md

 things that can and/or should be improved:

 * The year listing is not implemented.
 For example, `/2014`.
-* There are a few places where things are repeated, and/or simply not as efficient as they should be.
+* There are a few places in the code where things are repeated, and/or simply not as efficient as they should be.
-* Need to investigate whether or not some cached data is repeated (efficiency not behavioral issue)

 [c]: http://www.caseyliss.com/